Skip to content

 3. When price pierces a level: watch for the reversal candle (body close back through)

-5. If iFVG inverts: that's a valid setup
+5. If the rejection closes beyond the recent high/low: that's a valid setup trigger

-This is the exact sequence the LSTrades indicator automates.
-Every signal that fires in Discord has passed all five of these gates.
+This is the exact sequence the LS Model runs through.
+Every valid setup has passed all five of these gates.

 New to the methodology?
-Start with What Is a Liquidity Sweep? for the conceptual foundation, then What Is an iFVG? for the entry mechanism.
-Or join the LSTrades Discord to watch these setups fire live.
+Start with What Is a Liquidity Sweep? for the conceptual foundation, then What Is a Fair Value Gap? for how FVGs feed into the entry mechanism.
+Or join the LSTrades Discord to watch these setups play out live.